-As reported in Section T1.1.4 of the Legal framework workbook, Compulsory Random Drug Testing (CRDT) and targeted drug testing have existed for Defence Forces personnel (the Army, the Air Corps, the Naval Service, and the Reserve) since 2002 and 2009, respectively.
-Table T2.3.1 shows the total number of personnel who were tested between 2009 and 2022 (Kehoe 2017; Department of Defence and Defence Forces 2020; Department of Defence Forces 2021, Department of Defence Forces 2022, Department of Defence Forces 2023).
-Table T2.3.2 also shows a breakdown by organisation between 2015 and 2021 (Department of Defence and Defence Forces 2017; Department of Defence and Defence Forces 2018; Department of Defence and Defence Forces 2020; Department of Defence and Defence Forces 2021; Department of Defence and Defence Forces 2022;

-Department of Defence and Defence Forces 2023).
-In 2022, the Defence Forces drug testing team carried out 1,015 random drug tests in different locations (N=6), of which 17 were positive, representing 1.7% of those tested.
+As stated in Section T1.1.4 of the Legal framework workbook, Compulsory Random Drug Testing (CRDT) and targeted drug testing have existed for Defence Forces personnel (the Army, the Air Corps, the Naval Service, and the Reserve) since 2002 and 2009, respectively.
+Table T2.3.1 shows the total number of personnel who were tested between 2009 and 2022 (Kehoe 2017; Department of Defence and Defence Forces 2020; Department of Defence and Defence Forces 2021, Department of Defence Forces 2022, Department of Defence Forces 2023).
+Table T2.3.2 also shows a breakdown by organisation between 2015 and 2021 (Department of Defence and Defence Forces 2017; Department of Defence and Defence Forces 2018; Department of Defence and Defence Forces 2020; Department of Defence and Defence Forces 2021; Department of Defence and Defence Forces 2022; Department of Defence and Defence Forces 2023).
+In 2022, the Defence Forces drug testing team carried out 1015 random drug tests in different locations (N=6), of which 17 were positive, representing 1.7% of those tested.
+There were no new data updates in 2023.

 At the start of 2022, one member of the Defence Forces personnel was in the targeted drug testing programme, and four more joined the programme during the year.
-Two were removed from the programme, one completed testing and was retained in service, and one person was discharged by purchase.
+Two were removed from the programme, once completed testing and was retained in service and one person was Discharged by Purchase.
 At the end of December 2022, three personnel remained in the targeted drugs testing process (Department of Defence and Defence Forces 2023).
 If an individual fails a CRDT in accordance with the Defence Forces administrative instruction, there are three options to conclude the case:

-- Discharge for enlisted ranks, retirement for both officers/cadets - Retention in service, or - Defer decision, allowing the individual to be retained in service, conditional on participation in a targeted drugs testing process for a specified period (Department of Defence and Defence Forces 2023).
+- discharge for enlisted ranks, retirement for both officers/cadets - retention in service, or - defer decision, allowing the individual to be retained in service, conditional on participation in a targeted drugs testing process for a specified period (Department of Defence and Defence Forces 2023).